 But Caesar's invasion in 54 B.C. with five infantry legions and 2,000 cavalrymen — more than 20,000 soldiers in total — was instrumental in establishing Roman supremacy over southeast Britain, Fitzpatrick said.

-Although Caesar left no occupying armies behind in Britain after the invasions, the fact that he had conquered the British tribes and forced peace treaties on them was celebrated in Rome as a breakthrough victory, Fitzpatrick said.
+Although Caesar left no occupying armies behind in Britain after the invasions, the fact that he had conquered the British tribes and forced peace treaties on them was celebrated in ancient Rome as a breakthrough victory, Fitzpatrick said.

 The achievement was seen in a similar way as the discovery of the "New World" was seen by modern Europeans in the 15th century.